alanng10/Melax/Docue/a.md

 Melax has major.

-Melax is govern Mark Park xross.
+Melax is govern MARK PARK xross.

-Melax total done is Mark Park xross.
+Melax total done is MARK PARK xross.

 Melax path is Endgame.